Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: More Experimental Analysis

 \subsection{Analysis of Different Weighting Functions}

 Drawing inspiration from the concept of selecting cleaner supervision in self-paced learning~\cite{DBLP:conf/nips/KumarPK10, DBLP:conf/icml/BengioLCW09}, our work adaptively focuses on cleaner actions and clips by adjusting their weights in the loss functions.
-Within the AdaFocus framework, we employ the exponential weighting function (see Eq. \myRed{5}) in the Action Focusing module, and the binary weighting function (see Eq. \myRed{7}) in the Clip Focusing module.
-For instance, in the Action Focusing module, if the models believe that certain actions are likely to occur in the clip (\ie, $p_t^k>=\hat{a}^k$), the weights of these actions in loss function will be larger than $1.0$.
-Leveraging this insight, in addition to the exponential weighting function, other different weighting functions used in self-paced learning can also be applied in our AdaFocus framework.
-To this end, we design three additional weighting functions, \ie, constant, linear, and logarithmic weighting functions, and investigate their effectiveness.
+Within the AdaptFocus framework, we employ the exponential weighting function (see Eq. \myRed{5}) in the Action Focusing module, and the binary weighting function (see Eq. \myRed{7}) in the Clip Focusing module.
+For instance, in the Action Focusing module, if the models believe that certain actions are likely to occur in the clip (i.e., $p_t^k>=\hat{a}^k$), the weights of these actions in the loss function will be larger than $1.0$.
+Leveraging this insight, in addition to the exponential weighting function, other different weighting functions used in self-paced learning can also be applied in our AdaptFocus framework.
+To this end, we design three additional weighting functions, i.e., constant, linear, and logarithmic weighting functions, and investigate their effectiveness.

 \textbf{- Constant weighting function} is defined as Eq.~\ref{eq:constant_weight_func}.
-In our AdaFocus framework, we set $\alpha$ and $\beta$ to $5.0$ and $0.75$, respectively.
+In our AdaptFocus framework, we set $\alpha$ and $\beta$ to $5.0$ and $0.75$, respectively.

 \textbf{- Linear weighting function} is defined as Eq.~\ref{eq:linear_weight_func}.
 The $\alpha$ and $\beta$ are set to $5.0$ and $1.0$, respectively.

 \textbf{- Logarithmic weighting function} is defined as Eq.~\ref{eq:logarithmic_weight_func}.
 We set $\alpha$ and $\beta$ to $5.0$ and $1.0$, respectively.